 A History of the Alabama-Tennessee Cigar Tradition

 The tradition lived on for years.
 Then, it took a few breaks amid political correctness on campus.
-But, in 2005 somebody at Alabama said “F*** It!”
+But, in 2005 somebody in Alabama said “F*** It!”
 The tradition rekindled.
 Since then, the Alabama athletic department self-reported to the NCAA a minor violation.

 Does Nick Saban Partake?

 How Many Rules or Laws Does This Violate?

 Since 2015, the entire University of Alabama campus, including the stadium, has been a smoke-free environment.
 The NCAA expressly prohibits the use of tobacco products by any player, coach, member of athletic personnel, or etcetera.
 So, all players, staff, fans and etc. are engaging in a minor criminal offense.
 Any other day of the year, this would result in a citation and fine.

 The actual cigar given to a player is an “impermissible benefit”.
 In other words, it could subject the player to all kinds of trouble.
-That includes loss of scholarship, forfeited games, ineligibility or etcetera.
+That includes loss of a scholarship, forfeited games, ineligibility or etcetera.
 Although the cigar seems a small thing ($10-20 value), players have been penalized for less.
 USC and Ohio State fans am I wrong?

 But, on this one day in October, the usual rule-based NCAA does something rare.
 It exercises common sense.
 Nobody is being hurt by this cigar tradition.
 It’s fun and the fans enjoy it.